Genez-io/genezio-examples/golang/todo-list/README.md

 genezio local
 ```

-Open a new terminal, navigate to the following directory, and run npm start to launch the React application:
+Open a new terminal, navigate to the following directory, and run `npm run dev` to launch the Vue application:

 ```
 cd ./client